Bilevel methods for image reconstruction: Evaluating Assumptions for the Running Example

-The norm of the gradient with respect to \vx, $\norm{\nabla_\vx \lfcnparamsvx} = \norm{\vx - \xtrue}$, can grow arbitrarily large, so condition \ref{BA assumption upper-level 2} is not met in general.
+can grow arbitrarily large, so condition \ref{BA assumption upper-level 2} is not met in general.
 However, in most applications, one can assume an upper bound (possibly quite large) on the elements of \xtrue and impose that bound as a box constraint when computing \xhat.
-Then the triangle inequality provides a bound on \norm{\vx - \xtrue} for all \vx within the constraint box. \comment{ one can set a reasonable bound on the reconstruction error and the bound is likely met in practice. |x - xtrue| <= |x| + |xtrue| <= 2 sqrt(N) * xmax For example, if all elements in \vx are within $c \sigma^2$ of the corresponding element in \xtrue for some constant $c>0$, \ie, $\abs{(\vx-\xtrue)_i} \leq c \sigma^2 \, \forall i$, then $\Cfy = c\sigma^2 \sqrt{\sdim}$. }
+Then the triangle inequality provides a bound on \norm{\vx - \xtrue} for all \vx within the constraint box.

 Finally, \ref{BA assumption upper-level end} is met by any loss function, including \eqref{eq: loss function repeat}, that lacks cross terms between \vx and \params.
 We are unaware of any bilevel method papers using such cross terms.